-Florida tornadoes can form in a variety of ways, and in all seasons, but are often in association with a severe thunderstorm.
+Florida tornadoes can form in a variety of ways and in all seasons, but are often in association with severe thunderstorms.
 The greatest number of Florida tornadoes occur in June, July and August.
 These are typically short-lived events that can produce minor damage but seldom take lives.
-Florida’s most deadly tornado outbreaks have historically occurred in the spring during February, March and April.
+Florida’s most deadly tornado outbreaks have historically occurred in the spring during February, March, and April.
 In the state, winter and spring tornadoes are often more powerful because of the presence of the jet stream’s high level winds.

 What to Know

 Tornado WATCH = conditions are favorable for tornado development.
 Be aware and monitor weather information.

 Tornado WARNING = a tornado has been sighted or indicated by radar.
 Take protective actions.

 What to Do